 AFSA would like to extend a sincere thank you to all applicants who submitted an essay this year.

-AFSA is pleased to announce the 2014 National High School Essay Contest!
-Now entering its sixteenth year, the contest is one of the prime contests of its kind in the United States, with remarkable opportunities for young people interested in foreign affairs and the Foreign Service.
+AFSA's National High School Essay Contest is now in its seventeenth year, and remains one of the prime contests of its kind in the United States, with remarkable opportunities for young people interested in foreign affairs and the Foreign Service.

-The AFSA High School Essay Contest is an outreach initiative of the American Foreign Service Associaton.
+The AFSA High School Essay Contest is an outreach initiative of the American Foreign Service Association.
 Established in 1999, the annual contest encourages students to think critically about a topic of global significance and the key role diplomacy plays in connecting people and ideas.
-In an era of rapid change, this contest is and opportunity for high school students to research international issues in the hopes of inspiring and empowering the next generation of Foreign Service workers.
-Today's youth are essential in shaping the future of foreign relations and promoting a culture of peace and sustainability.
+In an era of rapid change, this contest is an opportunity for high school students to research international issues in the hopes of inspiring and empowering the next generation of diplomats and development professionals.
+Today's youth is essential in shaping the future of foreign relations and promoting a culture of peace and sustainability.

 Eligibility: Must be a U.S citizen.
 "High school" refers to grades 9-12.
 Students whose parents are in the American Foreign Service are not eligible (click here to explore other scholarship opportunities).